kaila-spraguemcrae/PigDice/README.md

 Test: It will add turntotals to players total score
 Expect: UserInfo.prototype.totals(turnTotals).toEqual(totals + turnTotals)

+Describe: winner()

+Test: It will show "Player "" Won!" on screen when user score equals 100
+Expect: winner(p1.total = 100).toEqual(Win)

 ## Known Bugs
 There are no known bugs at this time